DDS-DLS/dls-new-hires/README.md

 ## Instructions to follow
 - Download or clone this repository;
 - Create your own private repository on GitHub and configure the application to point to your new repository;
 - Choose your preferred code editor and start making your changes;
+- Use only html, css and JS.
+It's not allowed use any another framework.
 - Commit and push your changes as you like;
 - When you are finished, add [@flpms](https://github.com/flpms) and [@alequiscaruso](https://github.com/alequiscaruso) users as colaborators to your recently created private repository on GitHub;
 - Finally, deploy to Heroku or any available server.

+## You will be evaluated for

+- Complete all steps above
+- Attention to details, like fix bugs left in the code
+- Accessbility, Perfomance, Usability

 Good luck and have fun!